dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 ## Moving between HTML page views
-When we move between the list, view and edit pages, we use the event RequestVar to hold the Event instance in memory on the server between subsequent page requests.
+When we move between the list, view and edit pages, we use the event RequestVar to hold the Event instance in memory on the server between page requests.
 For example, in the list view, when we click on a item's view link, the following view page will be rendered using the same event instance in memory as was used to render that line in the list view.